choyi0521/snake-reinforcement-learning/README.md

 ```
 python train.py --level_filepath levels/9x9_empty.yml
 ```
-See `python train.py -h` to check what options available.
+Refer to `python train.py -h` to see what arguments can be changed.

 ## playing

 ```
 python play.py --level_filepath levels/9x9_empty.yml --checkpoint best
 ```
-See `python play.py -h` to check what options available.
+Refer to `python play.py -h` to see what arguments can be changed.

 ## some results